 I approach every project with the intention of making it the best it can be regardless of genre, technical limitations or budget.
 As a producer and musician, I try and simply listen to what will serve the song and then do that in a way that helps raise the song up to the next level.
 I love to make a good song not just great but outstanding.

-I am a highly versatile and experienced multi-instrumentalist, producer, songwriter and arranger in many styes.
-I've performed/ recorded with many international musicians including: Thurston Moore, Lydia Lunch, Gregory Allen Isakov and many others.
-I'm well-versed and highly proficient in many aspects of the creative process, including engineering and transcription.
-My 28+ years of experience have provided me the opportunity to work within a wide range of the music, art and film industries.
-Real-world practical knowledge underlines the core of my musical background, while in depth study and research continue to fuel my development.
-In addition to my solo releases, I recently produced and played on the Junior Burke EP America's a Lonely Town and the album Spot Of Time.
-Other work includes compositions for the University of Colorado, American College Dance Festival, The Jack Kerouac School at Naropa University.
-My music has been featured in numerous films including the award winning adventure film, Reel Rock 9: Valley Uprising and at Jovovich-Hawk's 2006 NYC Fashion Week presentation.
-This includes studio & live work with myriad musicians, poets and performers.
-Including: Toni Oswald, Junior Burke, Greyhounds, John Trudell & KWEST, Knackeboul, Janice Lowe, Steven Taylor, Donna Sioux Farar, Pete Newsom, Clay Rose, Christopher Paul Stelling, Clark Coolidge, and many others.
+I'm a highly versatile and experienced multi-instrumentalist, producer, songwriter and arranger.
+I've performed/recorded with many musicians including: Thurston Moore, Lydia Lunch, Gregory Allen Isakov and many others.
+I'm proficient in many aspects of the creative process, including: songwriting, engineering and transcription.
+My 29+ years of experience have provided me the opportunity to work within a wide range of the music, art and film industries.
+Real-world practical knowledge underlines the core of my musical abilities.
+My solo releases have been described by Guitarist Magazine as "vivid", by Guitar World as "quite something", and my most recent album of instrumentals, entitled Inventions For Broken & Prepared Guitar was lauded by guitarist John Frusciante of the Red Hot Chili Peppers as a collection of "really good ideas".
+Other work includes compositions for Centre Pompidou in Paris, University of Colorado, American College Dance Festival, Naropa University and The Poetry Project in NYC.
+My music has been featured in numerous films including Valley Uprising and for Jovovich-Hawk's fashion line.
+Other musicians and performers I've worked with include Junior Burke, Greyhounds, John Trudell & KWEST, Knackeboul, Janice Lowe, Steven Taylor, Toni Oswald, Christopher Paul Stelling, Clark Coolidge, Toni Oswald and many others.

 ReviewsEndorse Max Davies